gwenzel/rollercoaster/README.md

 ## 📚 Documentation

+- **Track Blocks Design**: See [Track Blocks Parametric Design](docs/TRACK_BLOCKS_PARAMETRIC_DESIGN.md) for detailed documentation of all building blocks, parameters, and design guidelines
 - **Demo Description**: See `docs/DEMO_DESCRIPTION.md` for a detailed technical overview
 - **Deployment Guide**: See `docs/DEPLOYMENT_GUIDE.md` for deployment instructions
 - **RFDB Data**: See `docs/RFDB_MAPPING_COMPLETE.md` for data source information